U.S. Open (bowling): Format

 Starting in 2020, the starting field has been limited to only 108 players.
 After the starting field is determined, players bowl 24 qualifying games in three 8-game blocks on three different lane conditions.
 The top 36 in pinfall advance to the cashers round for 8 more games.
-The top 24 players after the cashers round then bowl 24 round-robin, head-to-head match play games, all on the same 41-foot pattern.
+The top 24 players after the cashers round then bowl 24 round-robin, head-to-head match play games, all on the 41-foot "pattern four".
 In the match play round, players are awarded actual pinfall plus 30 bonus pins for every match won (15 bonus pins each in the case of a tie).
 The top five after the match play round advance to the televised championship finals, which is on the same oil pattern as match play.

 Current champion

-2023 Event
+2025 Event

-The 2023 U.S. Open was held at Woodland Bowl in Indianapolis, Indiana on January 30 to February 5, with a pre-tournament qualifier (PTQ) on January 29.
-The tournament had a starting field of 108 players (after PTQ qualifiers were added) and a total prize fund of $300,750, with a $100,000 top prize.
-Having earned the top seed for the second year in a row, E. J. Tackett defeated No. 5 seed Kyle Troup in the championship match to earn his first U.S. Open title and third major title, while also making him the ninth player in PBA history to earn the career Triple Crown.
+The 2025 U.S. Open was held at Woodland Bowl in Indianapolis, Indiana on January 27 to February 2, with a pre-tournament qualifier on January 26.
+The tournament had a field of 108 players and a prize fund of $301,550, with a $100,000 top prize.
+E. J. Tackett, the #2 seed, won his 24th PBA Tour title, sixth major, and second U.S. Open (having previously won in 2023).
+After eliminating previous U.S. Open winner Chris Via in the semifinal match, Tackett defeated top seed Andrew Anderson in the final match, 238–184, to don his second career green jacket.